Español English

 Prune only to control growth or remove damaged branches.

-They are plants quite resistant to pests and diseases; They can be attacked by aphids and mites if the environmental humidity is low.
+Asparagus falcatus is a plant quite resistant to pests and diseases; it can be attacked by aphids and mites if the environmental humidity is low.

 Images of the climbing plant Asparagus falcatus or Sicklethorn